 Western New England University students enjoy a beautiful 215-acre campus in a residential section of Springfield, Massachusetts.
 These pastoral surroundings provide a pristine learning environment.
-The campus is also home to University’s Colleges of Arts and Sciences, Business, Engineering. and Pharmacy.
-Over 4,000 undergraduate, graduate, and law students study on campus every day.
+The campus is also home to University’s Colleges of Arts and Sciences, Business, Engineering, and Pharmacy.
+The University enrolls 3,800 undergraduate, graduate, and law students who study on campus every day.

 The Blake Law Center

 Completed in the summer of 2008, a $5.5 million renovation and expansion to the Blake Law Center has transformed the way students learn at the School of Law.
 The new 10,000-square-foot wing features a new multipurpose lobby and administrative offices.
 Renovations include a major expansion to the Law Library, increased social space, and the implementation of technology based improvements to classrooms, seminar, and interview rooms.

 Completed in the 2008, a $5.5 million renovation and expansion to the Blake Law Center has transformed the way students learn at the School of Law.
 The new 10,000-square-foot wing features a new multipurpose lobby and administrative offices.
 Renovations include a major expansion to the Law Library, increased social space, and the implementation of technology based improvements to classrooms, seminar, and interview rooms.
 This included: